mike99mac/minimy-mike99mac/README.md

 That sounds easy, right?

 ## Acquire the hardware
 I would recommend a Raspberry Pi (RasPi) 4B with at least 4 GB of memory.
 Yes, they're still hard to get, but not impossible.
-Hopefully the RasPi 5 is coming soon and will be faster, stronger cheaper and easy to procure.
+A Rasberry Pi 400 is also a good choice.
+Hopefully the RasPi 5 is coming soon and will be more powerful and easy to procure.

 Don't buy a cheap USB microphone.
-The sweet spot might be around $25 for flat disk type with an on-off switch for visible privacy.
+The sweet spot might be around $25 for flat disk type with a mute/unmute switch for visible privacy.
 It is best to move the microphone away from the speakers and closer to the center of the room.

 You can start with just about any speakers with a 3.5mm jack that will plug into the RasPi.
 We could talk about DAC HATs and audio quality, but that's outside the scope of this document.